sanjayjaras/sanjayjaras.github.io/_posts/2020-06-01-Test Cricket Statistics.md

 # Test Cricket Statistics
-## Test Cricket Statistics: Data Preparation and Basic EDA
+## Test Cricket Statistics: Data Preparation

 Test Cricket Statistics - The test matches are long format of cricket.
 Test Match is played for 5 days.
 Each team gets 2 innings.Every match can have 4 inning max, however some matches are finished in 3 innings.
 Under this project the data is loaded from three different data sources
   * Yaml Files